Constraining models for the origin of ultra-high-energy cosmic rays with a novel combined analysis of arrival directions, spectrum, and composition data measured at the Pierre Auger Observatory: Fitting procedure and data sets

 The inference of the model parameters is performed with two methods.
 The first one is a gradient-based minimizer based on \texttt{scipy}~\cite{virtanen_scipy_2020}.
 It determines the best fit according to the likelihood function $\mathcal{L}(\Theta)$ (maximum-likelihood estimate or MLE).
 The second method is a Bayesian Markov-Chain-Monte-Carlo (MCMC) sampler which is used to investigate uncertainties on the fit parameters via posterior distributions $p(\Theta | d, \mathcal{M})$, where $d$ denotes the data and $\mathcal{M}$ the model.
 For the estimation of the posterior distributions two ingredients are needed, the likelihood function and the prior distributions $p(\Theta | \mathcal{M})$, according to Bayes theorem:

 Here, $p(d | \mathcal{M}) := b$ is the Bayesian evidence, the probability of the model itself given the data.
 It is not needed for the estimation of the posterior distributions, but can be used to compare the probabilities of different models~\cite{pullen_bayesian_2014, kass_bayes_1995}.
 For the sampling of the posterior distributions, we use the Sequential Monte Carlo sampler form \texttt{PyMC}~\cite{salvatier_probabilistic_2016} which can also estimate the Bayesian evidence.
+Note that the use of Bayesian methods for the identification of UHECR sources was explored before in Refs.~\cite{watson_bayesian_2011, soiaporn_multilevel_2013, capel_impact_2019} with promising outcomes.